-Why Now Is The Time For Panic!
-At The Disco To Play The Super Bowl Halftime Show
+Why Panic!
+At The Disco Should Play The Super Bowl Halftime Show

 By the time the biggest game of the year comes around, it’ll have been 10 whole years since a rock band last headlined – and even that was The Who.
 Legendary, sure, but the contemporary scene needs its moment in the spotlight.